 As noted above, frogs and toads are often over-simplified into categories of bumpy or not bumpy skin.
-However, at first glance some frogs with bumpy skin look like toads!
+However, at first glance, some frogs with bumpy skin look like toads!

 An excellent example of this is the South American Horned Frog, also called a Pac-Man Frog.
 This fellow is large and stout with bumpy skin.
 Yet he is most definitely a frog and not a toad.

-A toad’s skin is drier, wartier, and more waterproof, indicating their preferred habitat along fields, in woods, and in gardens.
+In contrast, a toad’s skin is drier, wartier, and more waterproof, indicating their preferred habitat along fields, in woods, and in gardens.

 This adaptation means that the toad can live in drier locations whereas the frog must live near damp locations.

 If you are lucky enough to see a toad or frog laying eggs, this will definitively tell you which amphibian you are viewing.

 A toad lays its eggs in long strings or lines.
 They might possibly be wrapped in the tall grass around a body of water or over some leaves.
 This makes them very hard to spot.